 Port Orleans (Riverside and French Quarter sections)

 Port Orleans is two resorts in one.
-There are two sections, Riverside is themed after the countryside of Louisiana.
+There are two sections, and Riverside is themed after the countryside of Louisiana.
 Within that resort, there are two areas, Alligator Bayou and Magnolia Bend (which look like large mansions).

 The Port Orleans Resort French Quarter side also has a pool area called Doubloon Lagoon, along with a 51-foot-long sea serpent slide and water play area.
 There's also a food court, arcade, and playground.